Not every business owner anticipates running an online membership system when they launch their business.

 Dare to launch your dream business!

-Fortunately, Sonja was already familiar with AccessAlly, and recommended they switch to that solution, since all of the features Rachel needed were built-in and market-ready.
-AccessAlly was--and is--in active development with a team that’s dedicated to clean coding and ongoing feature upgrades, so they were both confident it was a solution that would fit them long term.
+Fortunately, Sonja was already familiar with AccessAlly’s features, and recommended they switch to that solution, since all of the functionality Rachel needed was built-in and market-ready.
+AccessAlly is actively developed by an LMS company that’s dedicated to clean coding and ongoing feature upgrades, so they were both confident it was a solution that would fit them long term.

-If you’re running a membership site flying by the seat of your pants, you’re doomed to a hamster wheel of content creation, last-minute pivots, and frantic backpedalling.
-Instead, map out the content for each offer and program, think through what it will look like, spend time on the design and layout, and really focus on the customer journey.
+Instead, map out the content for each membership offer and program, think through what it will look like, spend time on the design and layout, and really focus on the customer journey.

 Here, Sonja shares some insight from a developer’s side of the process: the more she knows of Rachel’s long-term plan, the more effectively she can implement each piece along the way.